matloff/polyanNA/README.md

 dummy variables, k-1 of them for a k level factor.
 Let's assume we do this explicitly, i.e. make this conversion before calling lm().

+Let's call this method New NA Level, NNAL.

+In this categorical varaible case, NNAL does work out to be IVM (even though this is not traditional IVM).
+We originally had dummy variables for Brown, Blue and Hazel.
+With IVM, we'd add one for EyeColor.na, and if it is equal to 1, then the dummies for Brown, Blue and Hazel will be 0 -- i.e. we will indeed be setting EyeColor to 0 and have an indicator variable that is 1 in this case.

 *Bias issue, assumptions*

 This approach is then bias-free, in the sense that all the various